awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 = PRO VERSION FEATURES =

 * *Everything in Lite plus...*
-* **User Entered Amounts** - Allow customers enter an amount they want to pay.
+* **User Entered Amounts** - Allow customers to enter an amount they want to pay.
-* **Coupon Codes** - Setup discount codes in your Stripe dashboard for customers to apply to their total.
+* **Coupon Codes** - Setup discount codes in your Stripe dashboard that customers can use.
-* **Custom Fields** - Record additional non-standard data along with each Stripe payment.
+* **Custom Fields** - Record additional (meta) data along with each Stripe payment.
 * Optionally gather a separate shipping address during checkout.
-* Customize the style of the payment button.
+* Customize the payment button style with CSS.
-* **Subscriptions** - Let customers pay and sign up for your Stripe recurring plans. *Available as part of the Business license or above.*
+* **Subscriptions** - Let customers pay and sign up for your Stripe recurring plans (available with a Business license or above).
-* Allow customers to select one-time or recurring amounts to pay.
+* Allow customers to select between one-time or recurring amounts.
-* Charge a customer an initial setup fee as well as enroll them in a subscription.
+* Charge customers an initial setup fee in addition to enrolling them in a subscription.
-* Automatic easy updates through your site's dashboard.
+* Automatic easy updates.
 * Access to additional Pro add-ons in development.
 * Priority email support with a 24-hour response time during weekdays backed by a top-notch team.